long2ice/synch/README.md

 ### Consume

-Consume message from kafka and insert to ClickHouse,and you can skip error with `--skip-error`.
+Consume message from broker and insert to ClickHouse,and you can skip error rows with `--skip-error`.

 ```shell
 > mysql2ch consume -h